Wick Buildings has compiled the top color picks from our customers for 2022, and there are definitely some surprises.

-Careful planning is critical for your long-term satisfaction with your pole barn.
+Careful planning is critical for long-term satisfaction with your pole barn.
 Just don’t forget that extends to your color choices.
 After all, you could be looking at those colors for decades.

-Top 10 Pole Barn Colors for 2022
+Top 10 Pole Barn Colors for 2023

-Based on customer selection statistics from 2020, here are the top 10 pole barn colors for 2022.
+Based on customer selection statistics from 2022, here are the top 10 pole barn colors for 2023.

 1. CHARCOAL GRAY